Multi-layer Cross-attention is Provably Optimal for Multi-modal In-context Learning: A multi-layer CA model

 The first model is recovered from the second by setting $\beta = - \alpha$.
-In both cases, we have kept the original architecture while restricting the parameter space.
-Assuming a well-chosen training procedure, one can thus view the performance of the one- and two-parameter models as an upper-bound for the full model where all parameters are free.
-We show in the following that the two simplified models successfully achieve Bayes-optimal prediction in the ICL setting when trained by gradient flow.
+Since the one- and two-parameter models are subfamilies of the fully parameterized architecture \eqref{eq:LSA_LCA_model}, they help witness the expressibility of the unconstrained architecture.
+Importantly, these simplifications do not preclude optimality: we show in the following that the two restricted models already achieve Bayes-optimal prediction in the ICL setting when trained by gradient flow.
+Indeed, Figure \ref{fig:less-restricted-diagnostics} shows that less-restricted parametrizations exhibit qualitatively similar behavior as predicted in Section \ref{sec:main_results}.

-\section{Training Setup and Main Results}
+\section{Training setup and main results}